Skip to content

 Accessing a Windows Instance with Remote Desktop (RDP)

-Note: like SSH, RDP requires your instance to have a public (Floating) IP associated with it in order to access from outside the Jetstream2 network.
+Like SSH, RDP requires your instance to have a public (Floating) IP associated with it in order to access from outside the Jetstream2 network.

 Windows Remote Desktop Protocol (RDP) will most likely provide a better, more feature-rich experience than the Horizon (SPICE) console.